ComradDoge/DogeEU4/README.md

 - New World Province Localisation for specific cultures to add some flavour
 - Colonies no longer can colonize outside their region nor move their capital until independent.
 Normal countries are not restricted.
 - A bunch of defines changes, mostly quality of life.
-- Loadings screens are 94% more weeby for the time being, this will most likely be gone at later stage.
-- Loading tips are 84% edgier, these might stay but probably remove the names.
-- World Shattered
+- World Shattered with additional tags.
-- HRE Dismantled Bookmark added, HRE related events or missions still need to be fixed
+- HRE Dismantled Bookmark added, HRE related events and missions still need to be fixed